daraakitoyemru/web3-assign1/README.md

 ### Overview

-This repository contains code for an Art API.
-The assignment makes use of Node and Express to efficiently manage the server and the possible routes that may be taken.
+This repository contains code for the Art API.
+The assignment makes use of Node and Express to manage the server and the possible routes.
 Data for eras, galleries, artists, paintings, and genres are able to be fetched from the server.
 The data is returned in JSON form.

 ![Node.js](https://img.shields.io/badge/Node.js-22.12.0-green) ![Express](https://img.shields.io/badge/Express-4.21.1-blue) ![Deployed on](https://img.shields.io/badge/Deployed%20on-Render.com-orange)